mertcandav/CrossShell/README.md

 <br>

 ## What is CrossShell?
-CrossShell is a cross-platform terminal(command line) sowftware.
+CrossShell is a cross-platform terminal(command line) software.
 Striving to be an advanced terminal and respond to your needs!